Reducing Recurrent Competitive Epidemics via Dynamic Resource Allocation: Introduction

 \section{Introduction}

-In recent years, the growing amount of available data on networks led to a revolution in the application of diffusion processes.
-The enrichment of analysis by means of detailed information regarding specific populations yielded to a plethora of realistic and accurate models.
-Through diffusion models, it is possible to study disparate branches of knowledge: in economy (competition among products \cite{winner_takes_all}, viral marketing campaigns \cite{viral-marketing-DP}), in epidemiology (disease spreading, vaccination and immunization problems), in computer science (computer viruses, information flow), in social sciences (social behavior \cite{SISa_emotions}) and medicine (obesity diffusion \cite{obesity-DP}, smoking cessation \cite{smoking-ces-DP}, alcohol consumption \cite{alcohol-ass-DP}) are just some instances.
-A large number of social behaviors can be modeled as states propagating over networks \cite{SISa_obesity, SISa_emotions, obesity-DP, smoking-ces-DP}.
+} \IEEEPARstart{D}{iffusion} processes are being studied since the last century, for obtaining models that could help us understand and predict real-world phenomena.
+In recent years, the growing amount of available network data led to a surge in the application of diffusion processes, and yielded to a plethora of refined models that are closer to reality.
+Diffusion models are used in disparate branches of science: economics (competition among products \cite{winner_takes_all}, viral marketing campaigns \cite{viral-marketing-DP}), epidemiology (disease spreading \cite{marshallComplexSystemsApproach2012}, vaccination \cite{Prakash2010,wu2013dynamical} and allocation of medical resources \cite{valdanoReorganizationNurseScheduling2021,Fekom2019,bakerEpidemicMitigationStatistical2021}), computer and information science (propagation of rumors \cite{twitter2013,rumor2016Zhu,inforumor2018,abelUncoveringSocialNetwork2025}, and computer viruses \cite{Hu1318}).

-Consequently to the availability of diffusion models, many intervention strategies were developed aiming to answer questions like: What are the most dangerous computers in a network?
-How to maximize the customer awareness for a product?
-On which individuals is better to focus to win a poll?

-Few studies proposed strategies to advantage a state compare to another (like in marketing campaigns) or to mitigate the diffusion of an undesirable state (like in epidemiology).
-Most of them are static strategies based on the network structure (\eg \cite{LRSR}), while others are dynamic strategies that use the whole information about the current state of the system to suggest the best elements to treat.
-Among them, the \emph{Largest Reduction in Infectious Edges} (LRIE) \cite{LRIE} results to be the optimal greedy algorithm for resource allocation under limitations in the resource budget, in the $N$-intertwined Susceptible-Infected-Susceptible (SIS) epidemic model.
-This model is a two-state continuous-time Markov process over a network, in which a node can change state according to a transition rate that is linear in its neighbors' states.

-However SIS models have been deemed too simple to describe the complexity of real-world phenomena such as the contemporary presence of two distinct viruses which spread on the same network.
-In particular, there can be considered two possible cases; in the first an individual can be infected simultaneously by both diseases (\eg as in the SI$_1$I$_2$S model \cite{winner_takes_all}) and, in the second, mutual exclusivity only one infection is allowed for each individual at a given time (\eg SI$_{1|2}$S model \cite{SI1I2S}).
-Other attempts tried to change the dynamical equations (like in the SISa \cite{SISa_obesity, SISa_emotions}).